min2ha/ukwa-site/content/target/44555/index.en.md

   "subject": "Brexit"
 }

-# Telegraph, The: Angela Eagle told by police not to meet constituents as Jeremy Corbyn warns all MPs could face reselection

 Angela Eagle, the Labour MP who challenged Mr Corbyn for the leadership, has been told by police to stop holding open surgeries with her constituents over concerns for her safety.